Edgewater (Barrytown, New York)

 Edgewater is an architecturally significant, early 19th-century house located near the hamlet of Barrytown in Dutchess County, New York, United States.
 Built about 1824, the house is a contributing property to the Hudson River Historic District.
 Edgewater's principal architectural feature is a monumental colonnade of six Doric columns, looking out across a lawn to the Hudson River.
 Writing in 1942, the historians Eberlein and Hubbard described Edgewater as an exemplar of "the combined dignity and subtle grace that marked the houses of the Federal Era."

 History

 1820–1853 (Livingston Family)

-The history of Edgewater dates back to December 23, 1819, when Bishop Hobart of New York City married "Lowndes Brown, esq. of Charleston S.C. and Miss Margaretta Livingston, daughter of John R. Livingston, esq."
+The history of Edgewater dates back to December 23, 1819, when "Lowndes Brown, esq. of Charleston S.C. and Miss Margaretta Livingston, daughter of John R. Livingston, esq," were married by Bishop Hobart of New York City.
 The groom, Rawlins Lowndes Brown (1792–1852), was a graduate of Yale College, class of 1806, and had been (as recently as September 1819 when he resigned his commission) Captain Lowndes Brown in charge of Company G stationed on Governors Island.

-In 1824, possibly as a belated wedding gift, John R. Livingston (1755–1851) gave the 250-acre Edgewater property to his daughter and son-in-law, and the house may have been built about that time.
+In 1824, possibly as a belated wedding gift, John R. Livingston (1755–1851) gave the 250-acre Edgewater property to his daughter and son-in-law; the house may have been built about that time.

-After the death of her father in 1851 and her husband in 1852, Margaret Livingston sold Edgewater to Robert Donaldson, after which she moved to London to live with her daughter.
+After the death of her father in 1851 and her husband in 1852, Margaret Livingston sold Edgewater to Robert Donaldson.
+She then moved to London to live with her daughter.